Authored by the expert who managed and guided the team behind the Germany Property Pack

 How much are property prices expected to increase in Hamburg in 2026?

-As of early 2026, property prices in Hamburg are expected to increase by approximately 3% to 5% over the full year, with a central estimate around 4%.
+As of 2026, Hamburg property prices are expected to increase by about 3% for the full year, across the common mix of apartments, townhouses, and houses.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Hamburg.